Safety after the storm

 Don't become careless after a storm and let your “safety guard” down.
 Just because you can’t see any apparent danger doesn’t mean there isn’t any.

 After a storm has passed, naturally thoughts center on getting back in, fixing the damage and getting back to normal as quickly as possible.
 But beware: the time after the storm can be more dangerous than the storm itself.
 Your safety and the safety of our employees and contractors is a core value.

 Entergy employees will work only when and where conditions are safe and secure to do so.
 Likewise, you should consider returning home only when you know it is safe.

 Don't become careless after a storm and let your “safety guard” down.
 Just because you can’t see any apparent danger doesn’t mean there isn’t any.
 For example, downed power lines may still be energized.
 Treat them with respect to avoid being electrocuted.

-We urge you to use caution after the storm and keep these important safety tips in mind:
+We urge you to use caution after the storm and remember these important safety tips:

 - Stay away from downed power lines and areas of debris.
 Energized power lines may not be visible among the rubble.
 Report downed lines immediately to Entergy at 1-800-ENTERGY (1-800-368-3749), and call your local police station or fire department.

-- Return home only when authorities advise it, and drive only on roadways and bridges that have been declared passable.
+- Return home only when authorities advise, and drive only on roadways and bridges that have been declared passable.

 - If a power line falls on your vehicle while driving, continue to drive away from the line.